 The git-annex P2P protocol is a custom protocol that git-annex uses to communicate between peers.

 There's a common line-based serialization of the protocol, but other serializations are also possible.
-The line-based serialization is spoken by [[git-annex-shell], and by git-annex over tor.
+The line-based serialization is spoken by git-annex-shell, and by git-annex over tor.
+There is also a translation of this protocol to a HTTP API.

 One peer is known as the client, and is the peer that initiates the connection and sends commands.
 The other peer is known as the server, and is the peer that the client connects to.
 It's possible for two connections to be run at the same time between the same two peers, in different directions.